ionide/Forge/README.md

 ### Installing

-You can download one of the releases found at https://github.com/fsprojects/Fix/releases

-Alternately you can clone the repo, build the source, and then move the files in your bin folder to a location of your choosing.

 #### Via Homebrew

 You can install Fix via the [Homebrew](http://brew.sh) package manager on OS X

     brew tap samritchie/fix && brew install fix

+#### Other

+You can download one of the releases found at https://github.com/fsprojects/Fix/releases

+Alternately you can clone the repo, build the source, and then move the files in your bin folder to a location of your choosing.

 ## Maintainer(s)